Donation Thank You Letters Templates

 15. Include a Tax Receipt

-The IRS requires an official tax receipt for donations over $250, but it’s a good practice to issue receipts for smaller donations, as well, since many donors use them to keep track of their finances.
-If you need help with writing one, check out our article on how to write a donation receipt.
+The IRS requires a tax receipt for donations over $250, but issuing receipts for smaller donations is also a best practice.
+Many donors rely on them for record-keeping.
+If you need guidance, see how to write a donation receipt.